Mariners mailbag: Why hasn’t lame-duck GM Jerry Dipoto received a contract extension?

 But based on sources, it’s clear that Mariners chairman John Stanton has had discussions with Dipoto about a contract extension and finishing off the rebuild.

-A few of those sources seem to think the sticking point may be the length of the extension being offered to Dipoto and “by extension” Servais (pun intended) vs. the length of extensions they believe they deserve.
+A few of those sources seem to think the sticking point might be the length of the extension being offered to Dipoto and “by extension” Servais (pun intended) vs. the length of extensions they believe they deserve.

 A MLB source outside the organization said Dipoto was offered an extension similar to what Jack Zduriencik received from Mather in August 2014, which was essentially a one-year extension with a team option for the following season and a buyout of the base salary if the option wasn’t exercised.

 If you are Dipoto or Servais, you want another three-year extension and no less than a two-year deal with an option.
 Let’s not forget that neither ranks near the top of MLB for their respective positions in terms of annual salary, which isn’t new territory for the Mariners.
 They’ve developed a reputation for being notoriously cheap when it comes to paying salaries to employees throughout the organization, particularly midlevel employees.
-The whole idea being, “You get to work in baseball and for the Mariners; if you don’t like it, we’ll find someone else that will be happy to do it.”
+The whole idea being, “You get to work in baseball and for the Mariners; if you don’t like it, we’ll find someone else who will be happy to do it.”

 Servais is believed to rank in the bottom third of annual salary despite being the first manager to receive a contract extension since Lou Piniella.